Tips for Mould Removal in Your Home

-Mould occurs year-round, but it can be more common in the colder months.
+Mould occurs year-round but can be more common in colder months.

-As well as the causes mentioned above, when outside surfaces such as walls and windows are cold and our homes are warm, condensation can form.
+As well as the causes mentioned above, condensation can form when outside surfaces such as walls and windows are cold and our homes are warm.
 This leads to excess moisture in the atmosphere, and the condensation can form mould if left to settle on surfaces.

-But similarly, not using heating in the home to save money can cause mould too.
-This is because there’s no heat to help dry damp surfaces, causing mould to thrive.
+Similarly, not using heating in the home to save money can cause mould, too.
+This is because there's no heat to help dry damp surfaces, causing mould to thrive.

 If you're concerned about the cost of central heating, hiring an electric portable heater could help.

-Poor ventilation is also more common in winter, as we have our windows open less often.
+Poor ventilation is also more common in winter, as our windows open less often.

 How do I get rid of mould in my home?